You are here

-- All Tennessee residents will have the information resources and library services needed to succeed in school, at work, and in their daily lives.
+Goal 1: All Tennessee residents will have the reading skills, information resources, and library services needed to succeed in school, at work, and in their daily lives.

-- All Tennessee residents will be able to locate and access library and information resources that are relevant to their lives through the use of online and downloadable resources, and e-networks.
+Goal 2: All Tennessee residents will be able to locate and access library and information resources that are relevant to their lives through the provision of traditional reading materials, non-print media, online and downloadable resources, and electronic networks.

-- All Tennessee residents will benefit from enhanced library and information services because library staff will have the knowledge, skills, and competencies needed to offer high-quality 21st century library services.
+Goal 3: All Tennessee residents will benefit from enhanced library and information services because library staff members have the knowledge, skills, and competencies needed to offer high-quality 21st century library services.

 IMLS Data Collection